 - These are the findings of the Ipsos MORI Perils of Perception Survey 2016.
 27,250 interviews were conducted between 22nd September – 6th November 2016.

-- The survey is conducted in 40 countries around the world, via the Ipsos Online Panel system in Argentina, Australia, Belgium, Brazil, Canada, Chile, China, Colombia, Denmark, France, Germany, Great Britain, Hong Kong, Hungary, India, Indonesia, Israel, Italy, Japan, Malaysia, Mexico, Peru, Philippines, Poland, Russia, Singapore, South Africa, South Korea, Spain, Sweden, Taiwan, Thailand, Turkey, USA, Vietnam.
+- The survey is conducted in 40 countries and districts around the world, via the Ipsos Online Panel system in Argentina, Australia, Belgium, Brazil, Canada, Chile, China, Colombia, Denmark, France, Germany, Great Britain, Hong Kong, Hungary, India, Indonesia, Israel, Italy, Japan, Malaysia, Mexico, Peru, Philippines, Poland, Russia, Singapore, South Africa, South Korea, Spain, Sweden, Taiwan, Thailand, Turkey, USA, Vietnam.
 The following countries used either online or face-to-face methodologies: Czech Republic, Montenegro, Netherlands, Norway, Serbia.

 - The “actual” data for each question is taken from a variety of verified sources including The World Values Survey and Pew Research Center.
 Download a full list of sources/links to the actual data (PDF).

 - Attitudinal data (where existing sources were not available) was collected in separate surveys conducted between September and November 2016.
 Data was collected using a combination of online, telephone or face-to-face methodologies.

 - Where results do not sum to 100, this may be due to computer rounding, multiple responses or the exclusion of don't knows or not stated responses.